drshahizan/obsidian-slr/material/session3.md

 #### 3. Pandoc Plugin

-The Pandoc Plugin, available at [https://github.com/OliverBalfour/obsidian-pandoc](https://github.com/OliverBalfour/obsidian-pandoc), allows users to export their notes to a variety of formats using Pandoc, a command-line tool for document conversion.
+The [Pandoc Plugin](https://github.com/OliverBalfour/obsidian-pandoc) allows users to export their notes to a variety of formats using Pandoc, a command-line tool for document conversion.
 Supported export formats include Word, PDF, ePub, HTML, PowerPoint, LaTeX, and more.
 Users can also use Pandoc templates and citations to customize the output according to their preferences.

 This lets you **write presentations, draft books, make webpages**, and **write assignments** all in Markdown, and export to whichever format you fancy, all without leaving Obsidian.